Reviews You Can Rely On

 Many functions ineffective

-We particularly love the 1/4 inch driver wrenches (one open-ended, one closed), which effectively expands the feature set to include every type of screwdriver tip you can dream up.
+We particularly love the 1/4 inch driver wrenches (one open-ended, one closed), which effectively expand the feature set to include every type of screwdriver tip you can dream up.
 But the Geekey Multi-Tool's main focus, it seems, isn't necessarily on utilitarian tool use, but more on societies vices.
 The bottle opener works every time, and the most innovative hidden feature is that it doubles as a smoking pipe.
 The bowl will need to be cleaned between uses more often than a dedicated tool, but it gets the job done in a pinch.
-Another option for a one piece multi-tool is the Gerber Shard.
+Another option for a one-piece multi-tool is the Gerber Shard.
 While it is a much cheaper option, it's also not as functional.
 For a comparable multi-tool, you could consider the Amazon Basics 10-in-1 Stainless Steel Safety Lock.

 Read more: Geekey Multi-Tool review